 We devote time, energy and imagination to ensure that the education we provide enables all students to fulfil their potential.
-Our prestigious Scholars Programme for students with particularly High Intellectual Potential (HIP) caters for those students’ very specific educational and pastoral needs.
+Our prestigious Scholars Programme for students with the Highest Intellectual Potential (HIP) caters for those students’ very specific educational and pastoral needs.

-Just as those with special educational needs are identified and provided with personalised support, so too should those of higher intellectual potential be identified and provided with specialised, individual mentoring and support.
+At St Helen’s, we provide each student with personalised support to help them thrive.
+This includes identifying students with the highest intellectual potential and providing them with specialised, individual mentoring and support.
 With historic data showing that the most academically able are seeing the least valued added, this programme is now closing that gap through a unique combination of mentoring, enrichment, and extension opportunities.

 Once a student chooses to accept her place on the programme, she will be assigned a HIP teacher-mentor who will facilitate weekly small-group supervisions with other highly able girls in the year group.
 These supervisions will tackle a broad range of subject areas, enabling the girls to explore new areas of thought.